 Lowellville is a very small village located in the state of Ohio.
 With a population of 1,107 people and two constituent neighborhoods, Lowellville is the 545th largest community in Ohio.
-Lowellville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Lowellville was built prior to World War II, making it one of the older and more historic villages in the country.

 Lowellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lowellville is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lowellville who work in office and administrative support (11.41%), food service (10.25%), and management occupations (10.25%).